-- SUMP for Córdoba - Study of the city's central area to propose structuring actions for the transformation into a low-emissions area - Updated origin / destination survey and prediction model of current and future mobility scenarios, including short, medium, and long-term strategies - Technical document on mitigation and emissions reduction of SUMP implementation
+- SUMP for Córdoba. - Study of the city's central area to propose structuring actions for the transformation into a low-emissions area. - Updated origin / destination survey and prediction model of current and future mobility scenarios, including short, medium, and long-term strategies. - Technical document on the projected GHG mitigation impact of the SUMP implementation.